Mazotis/Homeserver/README.md

 class MyNewDevice(device):
     def __init__(self, devid, config):
         super().__init__(devid, config) # loads base functions from device.py
-        # devid is this device's index within the devicemanager device list
+        # devid is this device's index within the devicemanager device list, and the play.ini DEVICE# number
         # config is the handler to the play.ini config file
         self.device = config["DEVICE"+str(devid)]["DEVICE"] # Value of the DEVICE configurable in play.ini for DEVICE# (where # is devid)
         # use the same approach for any required variable taken from the config file
         # self._connection is provided by device.py to handle your device connection - True or False
         # self.priority is provided by device.py to give you the actual priority level of this device
-        self.state = 0 # You might want a variable to keep in memory the actual color/state of your bulb/device, in the case the initial value is 0 self.device_type = "MyNewDevice" # Tells the lightserver the actual device type - inheritance safe
+        self.state = 0 # You might want a variable to keep in memory the actual color/state of your bulb/device, in this case the initial value is 0 self.device_type = "MyNewDevice" # Tells the lightserver the actual device type - inheritance safe
 ```
 Each new device class must provide the following functions to properly work.
 This is subject to change.